dotnetrdf/docs/src/latest/docs/user_guide/Tools-rdfEditor-Advanced-Settings.md

 Under the directory where you found the Configuration file should be a subdirectory called `Syntax/` in which you will find a number of files with a `.xshd` extension.
 These are the highlighting definitions used by the AvalonEdit component which powers the editor, to learn how to edit them we recommend looking at this [CodeProject](http://www.codeproject.com/KB/edit/AvalonEdit.aspx) article.

+> [!WARNING]
-**Warning:** If you edit a file such that it is invalid that highlighting will stop working in the editor.
+> If you edit a file such that it is invalid that highlighting will stop working in the editor.
 You can set the setting back to `False` to cause the editor to use the in-built default copies of the syntax highlighting definitions.